stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 If you need to have multiple versions of Node.js on the same system, use [nvm](https://github.com/creationix/nvm) on Linux or macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Microsoft Windows.

-# Essential Tools
+# Tools Provided with Node.js

-There are a number of very popular utilities and libraries for JavaScript software development, but a few tools are so fundamental that you should install them even before you begin to write JavaScript code.
+Every current Node.js installation includes the [npm](https://docs.npmjs.com/cli/npm) and [npx](https://www.npmjs.com/package/npx) command-line tools.

 ## npm for Managing Projects

-Every Node.js installation includes [npm](https://www.npmjs.com/).
-This tool helps you manage your project throughout the development process.
+The [npm](https://docs.npmjs.com/cli/npm) tool helps you to manage your project throughout the development process.

 To start a new project, use the _npm init_ command.
 This creates the [package.json](https://docs.npmjs.com/files/package.json.html) file that describes your project.